fcamilleri22/dots/README.md

 ## Known Issues
 - Generally speaking, this is **always going to be a work in progress.** I'll do my best to only merge in completed, separate feature branches, but small fixes will be added directly to master from time to time.
 - `LXAppearance` is not symlink friendly.
-Stowed configs will be used as defaults, but once you make a change inside `LXAppearance`, any GTK-related symlink will become a copy instead.
-Copy these back into the `dots` directory if you make a change using `LXAppearance`.
+A wrapper, `dots-lxappearance` is included and PATHed.
+Use that instead to keep gtk symlinks intact.
+You shouldn't really need to use it anyway, as the retheme-by-... commands should handle everything.
 - There's an issue I'm experiencing in the Atom editor on my 4k resolution Virtualbox setup where sections of the window will not render.
 Don't know what exactly is causing this yet, but a workaround is to either use multiple windows, or to have terminal open in the same workspace.

 ## Roadmap of Upcoming Changes (in priority order)